marinko-peso/vue-tippy-experiment/README.md

 # vue-tippy-experiment
-Experiment with wrapping tippy in Vue
+Just an experiment with wrapping tippy in Vue